 - Use all-purpose or cake flour to bread the chicken.
 Some people say to use self-rising flour, which has baking powder added to it.
 You could try that if you want to, knowing that it might make the breading fluffier.
 You can add a little baking powder to all-purpose flour, 1 tsp per 2 cups of flour, to make your own self-rising flour.

 - Bread the chicken a few minutes just before you fry it.
+This will help keep it from getting soggy and sticking to things and possibly coming off.

 - Heat up the oil to 375–400 degrees before you add the chicken.
 This will help to compensate for the temperature drop after you add the chicken.
 Try to keep the oil at 350 degrees.